Chinese Manichaeism: Present-day

+Cao'an, founded as a Manichaean temple but later associated with Buddhism, has survived to the present day.
+It features a statue of Mani as the Buddha of Light.

+In 2018, rituals were conducted for the Lin Deng 林瞪 (1003–1059), a Chinese Manichaean leader who lived during the Song dynasty in the three villages of Baiyang 柏洋村, Shangwan 上万村, and Tahou 塔后村 in Baiyang Township, Xiapu County, Fujian.

 Texts

-Although there is no shortage of documentation of Manichaeism in southern China, doctrinal and liturgical writings remain rare.
+Although there is no shortage of documentation of Manichaeism in southern China (mostly in the form of highly critical books about the religion), doctrinal and liturgical writings remain rare.
 Nearly all present knowledge of the beliefs and teachings of Chinese Manichaeism (including its presence in the Tarim Basin region) draws from three texts compiled before the end of the 9th century: the Traité, the Hymnscroll, and the Compendium.